Through The Fibro Fog

 • Mint: for a fresh and bright taste.
 Add more if you want a more herby flavour.

-• Olive oil: I suggest using an extra virgin olive oil for flavour and health benefits.
+• Olive oil: I suggest using an extra virgin olive oil for its rich flavour.

 • Garlic: for a hit of flavour.
 I only use one clove, but increase if you are a garlic fan!